 You should instruct a solicitor as soon as you put your flat on the market and ideally should find a solicitor who specialises in leasehold.

 Your solicitor will need you to apply for a managing agent information pack from your freeholder.
 Sellers can be reluctant to order these before an offer has been accepted because management companies often incur a fee of around £300 to £800 to answer the enquiries.

 But ordering the managing agent information pack from your freeholder before a buyer is found can shave weeks off the conveyancing process.

-It usually takes around 3 weeks for freeholders to supply the managing agent information, but it can take as long as 8.
+It usually takes around three weeks for freeholders to supply the managing agent information, but it can take as long as eight.
 If you don’t apply for this before accepting an offer, you are effectively suspending the start of the conveyancing until this information arrives no matter how keen your buyers are.